Working with other students is an effective way to master challenging course material. This guide will help you work together online.

 For your first meeting:

 Establish group expectations/ground rules.
-For healthy group dynamics it is essential that you agree ahead of time on these issues before they come up: hosting duties, phone use during meetings, prioritizing agenda topics, equal participation/sharing airspace, treating each other respectfully, communication preferences and plans, and whatever other topics your group members identify as important.
+For healthy group dynamics it is so, so helpful if you can agree on these issues before they come up: hosting duties, phone use during meetings, prioritizing agenda topics, equal participation/sharing airspace, treating each other respectfully, communication preferences and plans, and whatever other topics your group members identify as important.
 Unless your internet cannot support using your camera, we strongly encourage your group to agree to meet with cameras on to foster a sense of connection and accountability with each other.

 It’s especially important to agree ahead of time on what you will be doing together in study group, within your course’s expectations for group work.
 Will you be doing homework, making study guides, reviewing confusing topics?
 Tip: reviewing all the lecture slides together is not a good use of everyone’s time.
 Reviewing specific confusing slides is a good use of time.